SteveMcKeon/SteveMcKeon.github.io/_posts/2022-05-30-NorthSec-5-The Legend of Shiitakoin Early Access.md

 return uVar1;
 ```

 This code is a bit more complicated then the previous flag's, but still not too bad.
 It seems to be using bitwise operators to check that the 2 inputs pass various checks.
-Let's clear up the code a little bit by replacing `0xffffffffffffffff` with `-1` and the some better variables names.
+Let's clear up the code a little bit by replacing `0xffffffffffffffff` with `-1` and some better variables names.

 ```c
 if ((input0 & 0x80) == 0) {